mukhtarsafarofff/Simple-UPS-Circuit-/README.md

 1) Inverter circuit
 2) A Battery
 3) A battery charger circuit
-4) A changeover circuit stage using relays or other
+4) A changeover circuit stage using relays or other devices such as triacs or SSRs.